 As a medicine, homeopathy has stood the test of time.
 The remedies used in modern homeopathic practice have survived for centuries without change in the way they are used or made.
 The use of Chamomilla for teething first started 200 years ago.

-A homeopathic medicine is called a remedy.
-Remedies are made in homeopathic pharmacies from a vast assortment of substances including herbs and minerals.
+Homeopathic medicine is called a remedy.
+Remedies are made in homeopathic pharmacies from a vast assortment of substances, including herbs and minerals.
 The homeopathic remedy Chamomilla is made from the herb Chamomile that has been used as a herb tea since the 1st century AD.
 Turning the herb into a remedy makes it capable of treating the emotional, mental and physical symptoms of teething.
-Some remedies like Chamomilla are used so often in the home situation that parents keep them in a first aid kit to use for immediate problems, especially in the middle of the night.
-Other remedies, such as Saccharum, are available only after consult with a professional homeopath.
+Some remedies like Chamomilla have been used so often in the home situation that parents keep them in a first aid kit to use for immediate problems, especially in the middle of the night.
+Other remedies, such as Saccharum, are available only after consulting with a professional homeopath.
 Homeopathic remedies can be used alongside basic practical measures to ease teething symptoms and bring the baby back to balance.

 What is teething?

-Mrs. Winslow’s Soothing Syrup, first marketed in 1849, was an extremely popular teething mixture, which contained a generous level of alcohol and morphine sulfate and could cause coma, addiction or death from overdose.
-It was removed from the market in the 1930’s.
+Mrs. Winslow’s Soothing Syrup, first marketed in 1849, was an extremely popular teething mixture that contained a generous level of alcohol and morphine sulphate and could cause coma, addiction or death from overdose.
+It was removed from the market in the 1930s.
 Understandably there was a widespread fear of the role of teething in childhood illness which has disappeared with increasing knowledge of medicine and diseases.

 Modern medical opinion varies about what teething entails, with some research finding that teething itself rarely causes symptoms.
-Bearing that in mind it is in the nature of homeopathy that it is treating the whole child so it will be working on their teeth pain at the same time as their other individual symptoms regardless of whether “teething” exists.
-However parents, grandmothers and nurses clearly associate teething with symptoms which is borne out by several studies.
+Bearing that in mind, it is in the nature of homeopathy that it treats the whole child, so it will be working on their teeth pain at the same time as their other individual symptoms regardless of whether “teething” exists.
+However, parents, grandmothers and nurses clearly associate teething with symptoms which are borne out by several studies.
 Other recent research has connected the possibility of the presence of the herpes virus with teething symptoms.

-Nowadays teething is the term popularly used to explain lots of problems in babies up to about two and a half years old.
+Nowadays, teething is the term popularly used to explain lots of problems in babies up to about two and a half years old.
 Homeopaths believe that some babies find the experience painful and others go through it without an ordeal because each has a different susceptibility to teething problems.
 Any restless baby with red cheeks, a runny nose, lots of saliva, looseness of bowels, irritability and sleeplessness might be said to be suffering from teething.
-There is not one typical symptom cluster, which reliably predicts the imminent arrival of a tooth.
+There is not one typical symptom cluster that reliably predicts the imminent arrival of a tooth.

 Cina is one of the remedies which most resembles Chamomilla because the baby needing Cina is also irritable, capricious and wants to be held.
-However, the Cina baby will seem to want to be picked up, but when you do it they are still unhappy.
+However, the Cina baby will seem to want to be picked up, but when you do it, they are still unhappy.
 Trying to caress or hug them will make them stiffen their body or throw their head backwards so that you almost drop them.
-Despite the best efforts quietening them seems out of the question.
+Although the best efforts to quieten them seem out of the question.
 You can’t seem to do anything to please them, whereas the Chamomilla child will at least settle for a while when carried.
 They may have loose stools but not greenish as in Chamomilla.
 They may look paler during teething than they normally do.

-If the symptoms are all jumbled together and you are not sure whether your baby has colic or is teething, the remedy needed is Mag phos.
-The crampy type of tummy pain will make them draw their legs up and the parent will discover that the pains are greatly relieved by the warmth of a hand and the firm pressure of rubbing their belly.
-Arsenicum babies also like warmth but you can differentiate between the two remedies because Arsenicum is restless and Mag phos will seem too tired and exhausted to move other than to raise their legs up.
-The Mag phos baby may also have cracks in the corners of their mouth.
+If the symptoms are all jumbled together, and you are not sure whether your baby has colic or is teething, the remedy needed is Mag Phos.
+The crampy type of tummy pain will make them draw their legs up, and the parent will discover that the pains are greatly relieved by the warmth of a hand and the firm pressure of rubbing their belly.
+Arsenicum babies also like warmth, but you can differentiate between the two remedies because Arsenicum is restless, and Mag Phos will seem too tired and exhausted to move other than to raise their legs up.
+The Mag Phos baby may also have cracks in the corners of its mouth.

 Nux vomica will help a baby who is irritable, stroppy, quarrelsome and oversensitive mentally and physically to open air, cold air, drafts, being strapped into their car seat, tight elastic on pants, noise, smell and music.
-Some of them will even raise an objection if the adults are having a conversation, it seems to be too much noise for them and they certainly will object to having the radio on in the car.
-Because they are impatient, head strong and self willed they are babies who really seem to know what they want and they want it right now.
-They get the hiccoughs and burps during teething.
-An uninterrupted nap will do them the world of good if they could only stay asleep long enough.
-If your baby is one of those little ones who wakes too early then can’t go back to sleep again, coupled with a hypersensitivity then they will be sure to respond to Nux vomica.
+Some of them will even raise an objection if the adults are having a conversation, it seems to be too much noise for them, and they certainly will object to having the radio on in the car.
+Because they are impatient, headstrong and self-willed, they are babies who really seem to know what they want, and they want it right now.
+They get hiccoughs and burps during teething.
+An uninterrupted nap will do them the world of good if they can only stay asleep long enough.
+If your baby is one of those little ones who wake too early and then can’t go back to sleep again, coupled with a hypersensitivity, then they will be sure to respond to Nux vomica.

-The remedies Pulsatilla and Chamomilla are very different because a child needing Pulsatilla is gentler, and will weep and whine easily rather than screaming and will want to be carried slowly and gently.
-Changing, shifting symptoms and moods from one minute to the next will confuse the parents.
+The remedies Pulsatilla and Chamomilla are very different because a child needing Pulsatilla is gentler and will weep and whine easily rather than screaming and will want to be carried slowly and gently.
+Changing and shifting symptoms and moods from one minute to the next will confuse the parents.
 They want sympathy and attention and become clingy and weepy.
-After a cry they will seem to freshen up and be in a better mood.
-If they have a runny nose it will be bland, thick, a dirty yellow or green and it will not burn the skin.
-The time of day when they are at their worst is in the afternoon between 3pm and 5pm.
+After a cry, they will seem to freshen up and be in a better mood.
+If they have a runny nose, it will be bland, thick, a dirty yellow or green, and it will not burn the skin.
+The time of day when they are at their worst is in the afternoon between 3 pm and 5 pm.
 They love to be carried outside in the fresh air.
-The Pulsatilla baby is not very thirsty even though their mouth and lips are dry.
-They may have a bloated tummy and their stool will be changeable.
+The Pulsatilla baby is not very thirsty even though its mouth and lips are dry.
+They may have a bloated tummy, and their stool will be changeable.

 All the previous remedies can be given by parents at home and will be found in homeopathic first aid kits.
 As well as these, there are several indispensable teething remedies, which would be prescribed only after a consult with a professional homeopath.
 Examples of these other teething remedies are as follows.

 These babies get their teeth later than the average and then have much difficulty with them coming through.
-These babies gain weight easily and are normally contented however while cutting teeth they can be very stubborn.
+These babies gain weight easily and are normally contented however while cutting teeth, they can be very stubborn.
 Calc carb babies will quieten quickly when picked up.
-Parents will notice that they seem to be happier to just sit in their pram than to have their feet on the ground.
-They sweat easily on their head especially during sleep.
-Old textbooks of homeopathy say that one third of children require this remedy however modern day homeopaths have noticed that the need for the remedy is decreasing.
+Parents will notice that they seem to be happier just sitting in their pram than having their feet on the ground.
+They sweat easily on their head, especially during sleep.
+Old textbooks of homeopathy say that one-third of children require this remedy.
+However, modern-day homeopaths have noticed that the need for the remedy is decreasing.

 Like Kali carb, the babies who need Saccharum love to be rocked.
-After sweets they are a handful and kick and hit.
-They demand food immediately on waking and the transformation after getting some food in their mouth is remarkable.
-Their face looks pale like Cina.
-Pushing away will be their first response when the parent tries to carry them but if the parent persists they will give in to the cuddle or the rocking which is what they actually really wanted.
+After sweets, they are a handful and kick and hit.
+They demand food immediately upon waking, and the transformation after getting some food in their mouth is remarkable.
+Their face looks pale like Cina’s.
+Pushing away will be their first response when the parent tries to carry them, but if the parent persists, they will give in to the cuddle or the rocking, which is what they actually really wanted.
 Saccharum is a remedy needed more and more by children in modern homeopathy.

-By taking the time to understand more about homeopathy you can use Chamomilla for teething and the other remedies in the most effective way possible.
+By taking the time to understand more about homeopathy, you can use Chamomilla for teething and the other remedies in the most effective way possible.
 Homeopathic first aid courses will explain all these points in more detail.
-To find a course phone your local community college, college of natural therapies or ask your local homeopath to run a course.
-To find a local, professional homeopath phone the Australian Homeopathic Association in your state or see www.homeopathyoz.org First aid remedies and kits may be available from health food shops, our Australian homeopathic pharmacies, and professional homeopaths.
+To find a course, phone your local community college or college of natural therapies or ask your local homeopath to run a course.
+To find a local, professional homeopath, phone the Australian Homeopathic Association in your state or see www.homeopathyoz.org First aid remedies and kits may be available from health food shops, our Australian homeopathic pharmacies, and professional homeopaths.

-When to use Chamomilla for teething and when not to? was first published in WellBeing Magazine “Treating the Torment of Teething with Homeopathy” 2004 #98 page 32 -35
+When to use Chamomilla for teething and when not to?
+Was first published in WellBeing Magazine, “Treating the Torment of Teething with Homeopathy.”